 The Government is providing significant funding to support a range of education projects to improve STEM outcomes for school students.
 This includes:

-- $51 million under the Embracing the Digital Age measure of the National Innovation and Science Agenda
+- $51 million for initiatives under the Embracing the Digital Age measure of the National Innovation and Science Agenda

 STEM Professionals in Schools